VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 [supported formats](https://docs.victoriametrics.com/keyConcepts.html#push-model).

-But migration from InfluxDB might get easier when using [vmctl](https://docs.victoriametrics.com/vmctl.html) - VictoriaMetrics command line tool.
+But migration from InfluxDB might get easier when using [vmctl](https://docs.victoriametrics.com/vmctl.html) - VictoriaMetrics command-line tool.
 See more about migrating [from InfluxDB v1.x versions](https://docs.victoriametrics.com/vmctl.html#migrating-data-from-influxdb-1x).
 Migrating data from InfluxDB v2.x is not supported yet.
 But there is useful [3rd party solution]((https://docs.victoriametrics.com/vmctl.html#migrating-data-from-influxdb-2x)) for this.

-Please note, data migration is basically a backfilling process.
-So please consider [backfilling tips](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#backfilling).
+Please note, that data migration is a backfilling process.
+So, please consider [backfilling tips](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#backfilling).

 ## Frequently asked questions